 “Try to fit thing in your lifestyle that will make you slightly breathless,” suggests Alison Merry of Bloomingfit.
 “Park 10 minutes from the shops or take the stairs rather than the excalator.”
 For longer cardio exercise, Alison suggests power walking.
 “Plan to meet a friend for coffee and then walk there at a pace that makes you feel slightly breathless.”

-3 Sort out the finances
+3 Sort out your finances

 “Becoming a parent brings all sorts of new responsibilities.
 Try to sort them out before your baby arrives, while you’re still got time and energy,” advises David Braithwaite of Citrus Financial.
 He suggests there are six things you should try.
 “Try and fix your mortgage, write a will, take out enough life insurance to cover your monthly expenses, make sure your contents insurance includes accidental damage, apply for benefits to which your are eligible and try to save for the future.”